While Sue is busy elsewhere, I cue up the alternative version of Episode Two. You know, the one with the Delaware theme music.

 Sue: It’s Planet of the Daily Mail Readers.

-Sue: Does that mean he’ll have to go in there and save that Cyberman we saw earlier?
-And the Orc?
-That could be very interesting.
+Sue: Does that mean he’ll have to rescue the Cyberman we saw earlier?
+That could be interesting.

 And then Sue stops talking again.